wintorse/copylink-dev/README.md

 - Google Sheets
 - Google Docs
 - Google Slides
-- Microsoft Excel Online
+- Excel for the web
-- Microsoft Word Online
+- Word for the web
-- Microsoft PowerPoint Online
+- PowerPoint for the web
 - GitHub Pull Request
 - GitHub Issue
 - Jira Issue